emilybennet/bc-next/readme.md

 # bronycon-next

+# bronycon-next

-New marketing site for BronyCon running off Next and Express.
+2019 marketing site for BronyCon running off Next and Express.

 ## Run the Project